Skip to Content

 Koala ‘bears’ are …. bears

-We all say it – koala bears….And then you come to Australia and are told they aren’t actually bears!
-In fact they were only called bears because Europeans when they arrived thought that is what they they looked like.
+We all say it—koala bears….And then you come to Australia and are told they aren’t actually bears!
+In fact, they were only called bears because Europeans, when they arrived, thought that was what they looked like.

 So what is in a name?

-Koala are actually marsupials.
-They are only found in Australia.
-And only in the coastal areas of eastern and southern Australia at that!
+Koalas are actually marsupials.
+They are only found in Australia—and only in the coastal areas of eastern and southern Australia!
 So don’t plan on seeing any in Western Australia, Tasmania, Northern Territories, or ACT unless you go to a zoo!

 The koala in northern populations are smaller and lighter than the ones in the south (they probably need more insulation to cope with the freezing winters down there!!)

-Koala are herbivorous and they are picky eaters eating only eucalyptus leaves.
-They sleep 20 hours a day apparently.
-Not due to being doped up on eucalyptus leaves (another myth) but mainly due to the low energy their diet provides them.
+Koalas are herbivorous and picky eaters, eating only eucalyptus leaves.
+They sleep 20 hours a day, apparently.
+This is not due to being doped up on eucalyptus leaves (another myth) but mainly due to the low energy that their diet provides them.
 They can’t waste calories unnecessarily.

-In the wild koalas may live from 13 to 18 years of age.
-Koala are often killed or injured due to being hit by cars or attacked by dogs.
-They also suffer from diseases such as chlamydia and are also vulnerable during bush fires due to their inability to move quickly.
+In the wild, koalas may live from 13 to 18 years of age.
+They are often killed or injured when hit by cars or attacked by dogs.
+They also suffer from diseases such as chlamydia and are vulnerable during bushfires due to their inability to move quickly.

 Where to find koala in Australia - a map showing the habitat